egladman/crunchwrap/README.md

 #### Dependencies

 - **Bash 4.0+** Unlike similar projects, crunchwrap doesn't depend on GNU Coreutils by default.
-Everything is handled by Bash's builtins commands.
+Everything is handled by Bash's builtins.

 ##### Disclaimer